Seafood pizza: Chain restaurants

-Domino's Pizza offers a seafood pizza in Vietnam, which (as of December 2012) was the company's "best-selling product in Vietnam".
+Domino's offers a seafood pizza in Vietnam, which (as of December 2012) was the company's "best-selling product in Vietnam".

 Pizza Hut has offered a seafood pizza in Malaysia and India called "Seafood symphony".
 The Indian Pizza Hut version was prepared with fresh seafood from the waters of Kochi, India.

 Smaller companies

-Barleycorn Pizza in Owego, New York, developed a specialty seafood pizza prepared with garlic, crab legs, shrimp and scallops.

-Benedetti's Pizza in Manzanillo, Mexico, specializes in seafood pizza, including those prepared with anchovy and smoked oysters.

-Ciro's Restaurant & Lounge in Mahopac, New York, developed a seafood pizza prepared with clams, shrimp, mussels and scungilli.

 Frank Pepe Pizzeria Napoletana in New Haven, Connecticut, is well known for its white clam pizza, featuring fresh littleneck clams.

-Ko Olina's Pizza Corner restaurant in Kapolei, Hawaii, developed a pizza called "Original Hawaiian Poke Pizza", which uses poke, a raw seafood salad, on pizza.
-The poke is placed atop the pizza after the pizza has been cooked.
-Another dish the restaurant serves is a seafood pizza that includes lobster cream sauce in its preparation.